microsoft/copilot-camp/docs/pages/test.md

 In this lab, you, the Copilot Camp content developer, will learn how to use custom web controls to provide an enhanced user experience.

-!!! info "Where did I leave off?"
+!!! abstract "Where did I leave off?"
     <cc-last-completed-step />

-!!! info "Table of Contents"
+!!! abstract "Table of Contents"
     <cc-table-of-contents />

 ## Exercise 1: Learn the controls